The Faculties

 Maximos and the Microcosm

-It is Maximos the Confessor, more than any other figure in the tradition, who gives this anthropology its fullest and most breathtaking articulation.
+It is Maximos the Confessor who gives this anthropology its fullest articulation.
 For Maximos, the human person is a microcosm — a small world that contains within itself the structure of the whole cosmos.
 More than this: the human person is the mediator between God and creation, the being in whom the material and spiritual realms are unified.

-The faculties we have been describing are, in this vision, not just psychological structures but cosmic ones.
+The faculties we have been describing are not just psychological structures.
+They are cosmic ones.
 The nous that perceives God is the faculty through which the whole of creation returns to its source.
 When a human being stands in prayer with the nous gathered in the heart, something happens that has implications far beyond that individual — a small portion of the created order is being drawn back into its proper relationship with the uncreated ground of all things.

 How the Map Serves the Work

-All of this might feel abstract, but it is intensely practical once you have made it your own.
+All of this is intensely practical once you have made it your own.
 The map tells you what you are working with and what you are working against.

-When you sit in prayer and the mind scatters immediately into planning, worrying, and remembering — you are experiencing the displaced nous, wandering in the domain of dianoia, unable to settle into the heart.
+When you sit in prayer and the mind scatters immediately into planning and worrying — you are experiencing the displaced nous, wandering in the domain of dianoia, unable to settle into the heart.
 This is the ordinary condition.
 The work is gathering.

 When you feel pulled toward a recurring distraction — food, entertainment, a grievance you keep rehearsing — you are experiencing either epithymia or thymos in their disordered forms, operating as passions rather than as ordered energies of the soul.
-The work is not suppression but redirection: turning these energies toward their proper objects.
+The work is not suppression but redirection.

 When prayer occasionally becomes something different — less effortful, more transparent, accompanied by a quality of quiet that feels given rather than achieved — you are getting a glimpse of what the nous can do when it is partially freed and the heart is beginning to open.
 The work is not to grasp at this but to note it and continue.